KDE/documentation-develop-kde-org/HIG/source/components/editing/combobox.rst

    distinctive letters to the beginning of each option.
 For example, in a list of countries on continents, write "Germany (Europe)" instead of "Europe/Germany".
--  Do not have blank list items; use meta-options, e.g. (None) instead
+-  Don't have blank list items; use meta-options, e.g. (None) instead.

 Appearance
 ~~~~~~~~~~

 -  Combo boxes are distinguished visually from drop-down lists (normally
    by the raised or lowered bevel).
-Do not override the common
+Don't override the common
    processing, e.g. by using a combo box and making it read only in
    order to simulate a simple drop-down list.
 -  If activating a choice affects the appearance or the enabled state of